JustHomka/linux-tutor/README.md

-# linux-soft
+# Useful linux software
-Useful Linux software.
 Install commands are for Debian based distro